Institute for Historical Review

-The Institute for Historical Review (IHR) is a United States-based nonprofit organization which promotes Holocaust denial.
+The Institute for Historical Review (IHR) is a United States–based nonprofit organization that promotes Holocaust denial.
 It is considered by many scholars to be central to the international Holocaust denial movement.
-Self-described as a "historical revisionist" organization, the IHR promotes antisemitic viewpoints and has links to several neo-Nazi and neo-Fascist organizations.
+Self-described as a "historical revisionist" organization, the IHR promotes antisemitic viewpoints and has links to several neo-Nazi and neo-fascist organizations.

 The group was founded in 1978 in Torrance, California, by David McCalden and Willis Carto, and is headquartered in Fountain Valley, California.
 It published the Journal of Historical Review until 2002, but now disseminates its materials through its website and via email.
 The parent corporation of the IHR and the affiliated Noontide Press is the Legion for the Survival of Freedom.

-In 2009, IHR director Mark Weber published an article questioning the relevance of "Holocaust revisionism" in general, triggering infighting in the movement.

 History

 The IHR was founded in 1978 by David McCalden, also known as Lewis Brandon, a former member of the British National Front, and Willis Carto, the head of the now-defunct Liberty Lobby.
 Liberty Lobby was an antisemitic organization best known for publishing The Spotlight, now reorganized as the American Free Press.
-Austin App, a La Salle University professor credited with being the first major American holocaust denier, inspired the creation of the IHR.
+Austin App, a La Salle University professor credited with being the first major American Holocaust denier, inspired the creation of the IHR.

-The Anti-Defamation League describes its founding and early years:

-The Institute for Historical Review and its publishing arm, Noontide Press, were founded in 1978 by the leading organizer of modern American anti-Semitism, Willis Carto, and his wife Elisabeth.
-Based near Los Angeles in Torrance, California, the group pioneered organizing efforts among Holocaust deniers, who had heretofore labored mostly in isolation and obscurity.
-The group's first "Revisionist Convention" in September 1979 featured speakers from the U.S., France, Germany, England and Sweden, many of whom subsequently contributed articles to the inaugural issue of IHR's Journal of Historical Review the following spring.
-With the Noontide Press offering a means for the sale and distribution of their writings, professional deniers had found something of a rainmaker in Carto.